Is babywearing safe during pregnancy?

 Check out and try some suitable carrier options.
 At the bottom of this post are our favourite toddler and pregnancy carriers.
 Be open-minded – some of the best pregnancy slings are tie-on or less commonly seen options.

-Your bump will still be nicely tucked away and you’ll likely be able (at least in theory) to continue using a carrier as normal.
-To maximise comfort ensure that your carrier is a suitable size for your toddler; you may need to size up at this stage for a more supportive and long-lasting carrier.
+Your bump will still be nicely tucked away and you’ll likely be able (at least in theory) to continue using your baby carrier when pregnant, even on your front.
+To maximize comfort ensure that your carrier is a suitable size for your toddler; you may need to size up at this stage for a more supportive and long-lasting carrier.

 On the flip side you may be very tired or feeling weak from sickness.
 If you have less energy you might struggle to carry a heavy toddler at this stage.
 Carry for shorter periods and get your toddler in a pushchair or on a scooter if needed.

 By now you’ll likely start getting your energy back.
 Your bump is getting more noticeable, but usually not so big that it’s too uncomfortable to carry.
 Make sure that your carrier or sling is able to adjust to fit around your growing bump to avoid pressure on or around your belly.
-Try fastening your carrier waistband either low down around your hips, or higher up around your ribs/under bust.
+Try fastening your carrier waistband either low down around your hips, or higher up around your ribs/under bust, to increase the comfort of your baby carrier when pregnant.

 You’ll definitely need to be back carrying by the end of this stage, so now is the time to get practising.
 A hip carry (a ring sling may come in handy here) is also a good option – toddlers love being able to chat to you, and it’s lightweight, compact and easy for them to pop in and out of.